 Monthly AB tests to optimise landing pages and improve sign-up conversion

-Over the course of my time in the Marketing team, one of my KPIs was to form hypotheses and design experiments aimed at increasing user engagement and conversion rates for the marketing site pages and primary sign-up flow.
+Over the course of my time in the Marketing team, one of my KPIs was to form hypotheses and design experiments aimed at increasing user engagement and conversion rates for the marketing site pages and sign-up flow.

 The objectives were to improve: